-Free Flights: No, a boat is not going to fly you to them (unless you’re very experienced.)
+Free Flights: Boats won’t fly you to them unless you’re very experienced.
 It’s better to go to the ports to find a job.

 Certifications: You need the SCTW certification.
-The bad news is this certification requires passing a week long $900 class in Ft.
+The bad news is this certification requires passing a week-long $900 class in Ft.
 Lauderdale.
-The good news is that afterwards you can job hunt on Ft.
+The good news is that afterward, you can job hunt on Ft.
 Lauderdale’s ports.

-Contract Length: Contracted jobs for the stewardess/deck hand positions can be seasonal, so if you just want to jump aboard for a yacht’s trip around Europe or the Caribbean for a few months, it’s definitely possible.
+Contract Length: Contracted jobs for the steward/deckhand positions can be seasonal, so if you just want to jump aboard for a trip around Europe or the Caribbean for a few months, it’s definitely possible.

 Ok, let’s start with a finance breakdown.
-How much will you get paid, and how much can you save?
+How much will you get paid to work on a yacht, and how much can you save?